“The camera eats first”

-For any F&B business, it is important to not underestimate the power of food photography.
-Photos that perfectly capture the essence of the dish you serve can either make or break your marketing strategy.
-It makes a huge difference between getting high sales or high losses.
+Having food images that perfectly capture the essence of the dish you serve can make a huge difference between getting high sales or high losses.

-If you follow these top tips, you can turn your meals into a work of art, even by using your smartphone camera!
+Luckily for you, we’ve compiled a list of our top food photography tips that will help you turn your meals into a work of art, even by using your smartphone camera!

 1. Getting the correct lighting is key!

 The most crucial thing when taking good food photos is using light to bring out your food’s good side!